OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

 #### Multiple DB Users

-The designer of web applications should not only avoid using the same owner/admin account in the web applications to connect to the database.
-Different DB users could be used for different web applications.
+The designers of web applications should avoid using the same owner/admin account in the web applications to connect to the database.
+Different DB users should be used for different web applications.

-In general, each separate web application that requires access to the database could have a designated database user account that the web-app will use to connect to the DB.
+In general, each separate web application that requires access to the database should have a designated database user account that the application will use to connect to the DB.
 That way, the designer of the application can have good granularity in the access control, thus reducing the privileges as much as possible.
 Each DB user will then have select access to what it needs only, and write-access as needed.

 As an example, a login page requires read access to the username and password fields of a table, but no write access of any form (no insert, update, or delete).
 However, the sign-up page certainly requires insert privilege to that table; this restriction can only be enforced if these web apps use different DB users to connect to the database.